mozilla/pontoon/specs/0121-translation-memory-management.md

 1. **Delete**.
 After clicking the Delete button in the Actions column, the button changes into the Are you sure? button.
 Clicking on that button deletes the TM entry.

 1. **Upload**.
 After clicking the Upload button above the TM entry list, an Open file dialog pops up.
-The user then selects the TMX file to upload and afterwards a success or error message appears.
+The user then selects the TMX file to upload, the TM entries from the file start to import into the team's TM, and eventually a success or error message appears.
+Uploaded strings have `is_personal` flag said to `True` in the DB.

+# Out of scope

+* Ability to batch delete uploaded TM entries from the "Translation Memory" tab.
+* Ability to show all TM entries with the matching source string.

 # Mockup